d-mon-/is-generator/README.md

  - It only checks **[ES6]** generators & **[ES6]** generator functions

+ - The module doesn't throw a SyntaxError when it is loaded in older browsers/servers thanks to `new Function()`

 ### `{value}` is GeneratorFunction

 The function tests if your `{value}` is an instance of **function* (){}** constructor.

 If the code is executed inside a navigator and **instanceof** failed, the function will check if the argument begins with `function*` to deal with value from another frame.

-Furthermore, the module doesn't throw a SyntaxError when loaded in older browsers thanks to `new Function()`

 ```js
 var isGeneratorFunction = require('is-generator-es6').isGeneratorFunction;